scateu/tsv_edl.vim/README.transcribe.md

 You just need to press 'Enter' on and on.

+Finally, you may import the `srt` file into Davinci Resolve or other software to do fine-tuning.

  - [ ] FIXME: the time is not continuous.
 Maybe a function is needed.